Kipitokisk/java-junior/README.md

 ### Tasks

 Add a `POST /loading/products` endpoint which will get the address where the products file is located.
 The address to the file can be a local one or an external server via the HTTP protocol.
 A sample file in resources/products.csv.
-All these products must be assigned to the admin user, in case he is not in the base then create the admin user and then add these products to him.
+All these products must be assigned to the admin userEntity, in case he is not in the base then create the admin userEntity and then add these products to him.

 ### Milestone 6